devvrat2311/gorillaType/README.md

 - [x] String matching
 - [x] Basic ui to navigate the program.
 - [x] Timer to score the user and analyse the results(wpm).
-- [x] Make and use a corpus of english words which will be the building blocks of the test string, so that the test strings always have some new challenge to offer.
-The complexity of the words chosen will be dependent on the user's choice.
-Will try to make use of NLP practices for this step.
+- [x] Make and use a corpus of english words which will be the building blocks of the test string.
+- [x] Larger Corpus (310 words)

 ### Functionality (to be added)

-- [ ] Larger Corpus and better word selection algorithm.
-- [ ] More details on the statistics page than just wpm.
+- [ ] Record a users statistics in some file and present last 5 scores along with average statistics and performance analysis for that round

 ## Build instructions